 “Day by day, she was getting tinier,” says the 30-year-old mother.
 “When I arrived in Bangladesh, she was about to die.
 People were telling me, ‘Your daughter will not live.’”
 It was a dark time for Jaheda.
 “I thought, ‘Am I going to lose my [little girl]’”?

-When I met her, I could see that Minara was a different child after 10 visits to a malnutrition prevention and treatment center run by World Vision in partnership with the World Food Program.
+When I met her, I could see that Minara was a different child after 10 visits to a malnutrition prevention and treatment center run by World Vision in partnership with the World Food Programme.
 She was happy, healthy, and playful.
 The staff were rejoicing at her transformation.

 How incredible to work in a program with a 0% death rate.
 It was 100% inspiring.